Do I need approval?

 Before you dig

 Even if you don’t need formal approval to build, you always need to check what’s under the ground before you dig.
-This is to avoid your exempt development getting close to services, which can be costly to you and extremely dangerous, indeed life-threatening, to the digger.
+This is to avoid your exempt development getting close to services (pipes and cables for example), which can be costly to you and extremely dangerous, indeed life-threatening, to the digger.

-To check Council services (e.g. water and sewer), our online mapping tool can give you an indication, but to be sure you should contact Council’s Technical Officer Water on 02 6648 4000.
+To check City of Coffs Harbour services (water and sewer for example), our online mapping tool can give you an indication, but to be sure you should contact our Technical Officer Water on 02) 6648 4000.

-To check other services (e.g. telecommunications) you can use the Dial Before you Dig online service.
+To check other services (telecommunications for example) you can use the Dial Before you Dig online service.

 We also recommend ‘ground truthing’ which is done by qualified pipe and cable locaters.

-If you find Council services while working, you or your contractor should notify Council.
+If you find City of Coffs Harbour services while working, you or your contractor should notify us.
 We can provide advice on protecting our infrastructure and how to carry out and document any works needed to our required specifications.

-For more information see Council’s Construction in the Vicinity of and Protection of Council Underground Assets Policy and Procedure.
+For more information see our Construction in the Vicinity of and Protection of Council Underground Assets Policy and Procedure.